 Colt’s lawyers said their client had acted in self defence and that his attempt to hide the crime was the result of temporary insanity.
-The jury found this to be a very flimsy argument and declared Colt guilty of “wilful murder.”
+The jury found this to be a very flimsy argument and declared Colt guilty of “willful murder.”
 He was sentenced to hang.

 Consigned to The Tombs

 Colt was locked up in the Halls of Justice and House of Detention, a place that carried the unpromising nickname of The Tombs.
-It was a notoriously malodorous and unsanitary prison in central Manhattan; a large pile of rock about which Charles Dickens asked “What is this dismal fronted pile of bastard Egyptian, like an enchanter’s palace in a melodrama?”
+It was a notoriously malodorous and unsanitary prison in central Manhattan; a large edifice of rock about which Charles Dickens asked “What is this dismal fronted pile of bastard Egyptian, like an enchanter’s palace in a melodrama?”

 All the Comforts of Home